vchoutas/smplify-x/README.md

 ## Description

 This repository contains the fitting code used for the experiments in [Expressive Body Capture: 3D Hands, Face, and Body from a Single Image](https://smpl-x.is.tue.mpg.de/).

-A sample command for executing the code is:
+### Fitting
+Run the following command to execute the code:
 ```Shell
 python smplifyx/main.py --config cfg_files/fit_smplx.yaml
     --data_folder DATA_FOLDER